Infinitude of palindromic almost-prime numbers: Exponential sums over

 \section{Exponential sums over $\mathscr{P}_b^0(x)$}

 The current state of knowledge on exponential sums over palindromes, specifically on bounds for these, is rather limited.
 To our understanding, the literature on this topic is thus far comprised of the works of Banks-Hart-Sakata \cite{Banks-Hart-Sakata}, Banks-Shparlinski \cite{Banks-Shparlinski} and Col \cite{Col}.
 Here we give a brief exposition of what is known, as well as add slightly to the literature via the results in Proposition \ref{prop: product bound for modulus p} and Corollary \ref{cor: bound using product of Bourgain sequence} for special prime moduli.
 These are consequences of a result of Bourgain \cite{Bourg} giving upper bounds for certain types of exponential sums over finite fields with prime order.
+However these are not employed by us in our proofs of Theorems \ref{thm: at most 6 primes} and \ref{thm: equidistribution}.
+As such, Proposition \ref{prop: product bound for modulus p} and Corollary \ref{cor: bound using product of Bourgain sequence} may be regarded as addenda to the work, stated here in the interests of expanding the subject.

 For the sake of simplicity, and indeed, for our purposes, we focus exclusively on exponential sums over $\mathscr{P}_b^0(x)$; that is, over $b$-palindromes, at most $x$ in size, with an odd number of digits in their $b$-adic expansion.
 Sums over palindromes with an even number of digits are rather similar in nature and all results here extend naturally, albeit with minor differences, to these.